Champagne JM Sélèque, Pierry

 Pierry, by the way, was a village as noted as Dom Perignon’s village of Hautvillers was back in the Dom’s day.
 This was because of a younger contemporary Benedictine monk, one Brother Oudart, who farmed in Pierry and made his own contributions to the making of Champagne (it was he who standardized the key step of liqueur de tirage).

 Today Jean-Marc divides his Champagnes into three ranges.
-First comes the Solessence range for the base level blends, with the lot number on the back referencing the base vintage.
-“Solessence” refers to the essence of soil, and there’s a brut, a brut nature, and a rosé.
+First comes the Solessence 7 Villages range for the base level blends, with the lot number on the back referencing the base vintage.
+“Solessence” refers to the essence of soil, and there’s an extra-brut, a brut nature, and a rosé.
 Next comes the vintage-dated Soliste range: a range dedicated to unique terroirs.
 Each wine comes from one site, one grape, and one vintage.
 The third tier is made of two proprietarily-named wines: Quintette and Partition.
 Quintette is Jean-Marc’s Blanc de Blancs, a Chardonnay from five mature sites.
 Up to 2014, this was effectively a vintage wine (see lot number), while starting with 2014 the wine has 20-30% reserve wine from a solera aging in foudre; thus the lot number will then refer to the base vintage.
 Partition is Jean-Marc’s one blended vintage wine.

 In 2015, just in time for the harvest, Jean-Marc moved to a brand new cellar on the outskirts of Pierry.
 The cellar was designed to allow him to transfer wine via gravity, and it has much more room than his previous digs, which in turn allowed him to buy more containers of various sizes, be they steel or wood or concrete, to do specific fermentations of small lots of grapes.
 And this cellar gave him the opportunity to invest in a new press designed specifically for sparkling wine production and considered by many to be the finest available.
 It’s a Coquard press, a pressoir automatique à plateau incliné, or PAI.
 It does the same job as the widely used and much respected traditional vertical press, but more efficiently and with far less exposure to oxygen.
 Thus in 2015 Jean-Marc was able to lower his additions of SO2 during the pressing and fermentations by a full 25% compared to 2014 (and this is a man who has always used the least possible amounts of SO2).
 Going forward, total SO2 in the Sélèque wines is 20-30 mg/l.